Research

 Working Papers

-• Racial, Ethnic, and Gender Disparities in the Pretrial Process: Evidence from Local Criminal Justice Systems, with Laura Beckman, Nancy Rodriguez, and Santiago Campos-Rodriguez
+• Racial, Ethnic, and Gender Disparities in the Pretrial Process: Evidence from Local Criminal Justice Systems (draft available upon request), with Laura Beckman, Nancy Rodriguez, and Santiago Campos-Rodriguez

 This study examines the effects of race, ethnicity, and gender on pretrial outcomes for defendants in a large and diverse urban setting.
 The focal concerns framework argues justice-system decisions are based on perceptions of culpability, redeemability, public danger, and system costs.
 We take this theory to the data and examine the extent to which justice-system decision makers treat defendants differentially at the intersection of these dimensions during pretrial.
 We find that minority men typically face more punitive outcomes, while minority women typically face more lenient ones, though these results are not uniform across all our outcomes.
 These findings support the design of policy interventions that are likely to be more cost effective for the community and equitable for defendants.